Skip to main content

 How does a renal scan work?

-A nuclear medicine technologist starts an IV in your arm.
+• Renal perfusion – A renal perfusion measures the blood flow through your kidneys.
+During this scan, a nuclear medicine technologist starts an IV in your arm.
 A small amount of radioactive material is injected into the IV.
 Once the radiotracer is injected, a special camera is used to take images of your kidneys, images take 30-minutes

 What should I expect after my renal scan?